Jim Wallis: Criticism of the Democratic Party

 Wallis has been critical of what he calls the "cultural left" influence in the Democratic Party.
-He has criticized Hillary Clinton and the Democratic Party alleged failure to embrace a "middle ground" approach to abortion.
+He has criticized Hillary Clinton and the Democratic Party for failing to embrace a "middle ground" approach to abortion.
 He stated that both Clinton and Donald Trump were "flawed choices" in the 2016 United States presidential election, but he also understood why many conservative Christians were unwilling to vote for Clinton due to her support for access to abortion.
 He also criticized Clinton's refusal to say that abortion should be "rare".

 Activism

 As of March 2009, Wallis had been arrested 22 times for acts of civil disobedience.
 He was involved in antiwar activism during the Vietnam War, and wrote in 1974 that it was a "brutal, criminal war."
-Wallis has received criticism for calling the United States "a fallen nation" in his 1976 book Agenda for Biblical People.

 In spring of 2011, Wallis participated in a liquid-only fast in light of the congressional budget compromise.
 During the fast, Wallis said "The budget issue really energized and mobilized the faith community… It is our vocation as the people of God to protect the poorest and most vulnerable."
 Wallis is said to have coined the phrase “a budget is a moral document.”

 In December 2013, Jim Wallis penned an op-ed in Huffington Post discussing SEIU's Fast for Families.
 Faith leaders and young Dreamers alike completed the 22-day fast to “remind [political] leaders what is really at stake in the fight for immigration reform.”

 In October 2014, Wallis was among the Christian, Jewish, and Muslim clergy arrested for disturbing the peace after a planned act of civil disobedience outside the police headquarters in Ferguson, Missouri, following the shooting death by police of Michael Brown.
 About his experience at Ferguson, Wallis said “It’s not just about admitting wrongdoing but also committing to making changes that prevent further harm from being done, and there has not even been any admitting of wrongdoing yet by any of the powers that be in Ferguson.”